darconeous/ham-addr-old/n6drc-arnce.md

 Thus, the ham address for this callsign is `8B05:0E89:7118:A8C0`.
 Since it is so long, there is no shorter representation.

+## Adaptive Address Size

+Since few amateur radio callsigns are longer than six characters, it is expected that link-layer protocols using HAM-64 will want to take the notation convention mentioned above to heart.
+By including the source and destination address sizes in the link-layer header, it is possible to omit all trailing zero-valued chunks from header.
+This allows for common callsign lengths to be compactly encoded without sacrificing the flexibility of using a longer callsign when necessary.

-# Special HAM-64 Addresses
+## Special HAM-64 Addresses

-All addresses larger than `F9FF:...` are special addresses, and do not have a callsign representation.
+All addresses larger than `F9FF:...` are special addresses, that do not have a callsign representation.
 These values are used for multicast and broadcast for link layers that use ham addresses natively.
 All values and ranges which are not explicitly defined below are to be considered reserved and not used.

-## Broadcast
+### Broadcast

 The broadcast (all-nodes) address for link-layers using HAM-64 addresses is defined as `FFFF:0000:0000:0000`.

-## IPv6 Multicast
+### IPv6 Multicast

 For link-layers using HAM-64 addresses for link-layer addressing, IPv6 multicast MUST be implemented using addresses of the format `FAxx:xxxx:xxxx:xxxx`, where `x` represents a special *reversed* representation (defined below) of the IPv6 group-id.

 For converting IPv6 multicast addresses into link-local HAM-64 multicast addresses, you MUST store the lower 13 octets of the multicast group-id *in reverse order*.
 This takes advantage of the fact that IPv6 multicast addresses tend to be zero-filled, allowing for compact HAM-64 address representations.
 For example, a multicast address of `ff02::1` would simply be the abbreviated ham address `FA01`.

-## IPv4 Multicast
+### IPv4 Multicast ###

 IPv4 multicast can be implemented for link-layers using HAM-64 addresses using addresses of the format `FBxx:xxxx:0000:0000`, where `x` represents the byte values for the last three octets of the IPv4 multicast address.

-# EUI-48 and EUI-64 Encoding
+# EUI-48 and EUI-64 Encoding #

 Sometimes it is useful to encode a callsign in an EUI-48 or EUI-64 address.
 This can be useful when operating standard Wi-Fi or 802.15.4 equipment under section 97 rules.
-While it is mathematically impossible to encode every 64-bit ham address as either an EUI-48 or an EUI-64, a significant subset of addresses can be encoded.
+While it is mathematically impossible to encode every HAM-64 address as either an EUI-48 or an EUI-64, a significant subset of addresses can be encoded.

 One of the goals of this encoding is to allow fast translation between a "ham-address" and its associated EUI-64 or EUI-48---specifically, no multiplication or division is required.
-Thus, 61 of the total 64-bits have a direct one-to-one representation in an EUI-64 representation, with the last three bits assumed to be zero (which they will be if the last character is *NULL*).
+Thus, 61 of the total 64-bits have a direct one-to-one representation in an EUI-64 representation, with the last three bits assumed to be zero (which they will be if the last character is *NUL*).

 The basic algorithm for encoding works like this: